-After the ridiculously long, 15 hour journey to get here yesterday from Ohrid, Macedonia I was expecting big things.
-Ohrid to Meteora shold be a 225km journey, 4 hours max.
-However, traveling is nothing but unpredictable to I ended going via bloody Albania, taking 7 different buses, leaving at 6am and finally arriving in Kalambaka (7km from Meteora) at 10pm at night – this better be bloody good.
+After the ridiculously long, 15 hour journey to get here from Ohrid, Macedonia I was expecting big things.
+Ohrid to Meteora should be a 225km journey, 4 hours max.
+However, traveling is nothing but unpredictable to I ended having to go via Albania, taking 7 different buses, leaving at 6am and finally arriving in Kalambaka (7km from Meteora) at 10pm at night.
+Thankfully though, Meteora is worth all the effort….

 Meteora is a set of 14th century monasteries perched impossibly on top of huge rocky mountains with sheer cliff faces, looking as if they could fall off at any given moment, plummeting all 300 metres to their destruction.
 I know it sounds dramatic, but it literally looks exactly like that, amazing.